git-pull/tao-of-tmux/manuscript/08-configuration.md

 To get these to work correctly, you have to set your fonts up to handle the powerline symbols.
-The easiest way to use this is install the [powerline fonts](https://github.com/powerline/fonts) which are a great collection of fixed width coder fonts which look great in termminal.
+The easiest way to use this is install the [powerline fonts](https://github.com/powerline/fonts) which are a great collection of fixed width coder fonts which look great in terminal.